List of Coronation Street characters introduced in 2011: Jeff Cullen

 Jeff Cullen, played by Steven Houghton, first appears on 7 February 2011 when he approaches Gail McIntyre (Helen Worth) and Sally Webster (Sally Dynevor) in the Rovers and offers to buy them a drink.
 Gail initially shows interest in Jeff, but it soon becomes clear that Jeff is attracted to Sally, so Gail leaves them and goes home.
 After Gail has left, Jeff takes Sally out for dinner.
 A few days later, Sally finds her daughter Rosie Webster (Helen Flanagan) upset after supposedly being sacked from her job as a promotions girl on refusing to go through with a glamour modelling shoot.
 Sally storms round to Rosie's agency to confront her boss 'Alfie', only to discover Jeff was 'Alfie'.
 Jeff explains to Sally that Rosie had lied about being sacked, and she had in fact resigned from her job.
 Jeff has since enjoyed several dates with Sally, often ending up in the middle of public spats between Sally and her "estranged" husband Kevin Webster (Michael Le Vell).
 In order to win points with Sally when he witnesses her giving half the £200,000 that Kevin won on a scratchcard in March, he offers a fortnight in Paris to Sally and winds Kev up about it.
 When he leaves for a bit, Sally apologises to Kevin for Jeff's attitude.

 In May 2011, after a long weekend in Paris with Sally, Jeff proposes to her at the Bistro, she is shocked and tells him she is in no position to remarry after everything with Kevin.
 Later Jeff turns up at Number 4 where Kevin is staying while he recovers, Jeff accuses Sally of still having feelings for Kevin but an annoyed Sally tells him to stop being paranoid.

 Jeff reappears several months later and rekindles his relationship with Sally, despite her having had a one-night stand with Kevin.
 However, Sophie (Brooke Vincent) and Rosie are unhappy because they want Sally to get back together with Kevin.
 Rosie devises a plan to split up Jeff and Sally: she dresses in revealing lingerie when Jeff calls to the house to see her about modelling work and deliberately spills a drink on his trousers.
 Just as she is trying to pull Jeff's trousers off, Sally walks through the door and immediately gets the impression that Jeff has been trying to seduce Rosie.
 Later, Rosie is forced to admit the truth and Sally reconciles with Jeff.

 After Rosie is held hostage by John Stape (Graeme Hawley) in October 2011, Jeff encourages her to do an exclusive interview with The Weatherfield Gazette to further her modelling profile.
-However, unknownst to Rosie, Jeff provides the journalist with personal information about the private lives of the Webster family, including Sophie's sexuality, Sally breast cancer battle and Kevin's affair with Molly Dobbs (Vicky Binns).
+However, unbeknownst to Rosie, Jeff provides the journalist with personal information about the private lives of the Webster family, including Sophie's sexuality, Sally breast cancer battle and Kevin's affair with Molly Dobbs (Vicky Binns).
 When the article appears, the family are humiliated and Sally orders Jeff to leave and never return.